Women's Professional Soccer: Folding

 On January 30, 2012, the league announced suspension of the 2012 season, citing several internal organization struggles as the primary cause.
 Some of these included an ongoing legal battle with ex-franchise owner Dan Borislow, and the lack of resources invested into the league.

-Prior to the formal announcement, the USSF showed reservation about renewing sanctioning for WPS, citing the sparsity and geographic concentration of WPS team as the main problem.
+Prior to the formal announcement, the USSF showed reservation about renewing sanctioning for WPS, citing the sparsity and geographic concentration of WPS teams as the main problem.
 (USSF requires professional, top-division leagues to have at least eight teams over at least three time zones.)
 Ultimately, USSF granted WPS a waiver on this issue for the third time in WPS's history, on the conditions that WPS expands to six teams by 2013 and eight by 2014.

-On May 18, 2012, the WPS announced that the league had officially ceased operations.
+On May 18, 2012, the WPS announced the league had officially ceased operations.
 The Boston Breakers and Western New York Flash were later assimilated into the WPSL Elite League.

 Organization

 Business model

-WPS commissioner Tonya Antonucci said that unlike WUSA, which had higher expectations and employed a top-down model, WPS would take "a local, grass roots approach", and "a slow and steady growth type of approach", citing WUSA's losses of close to $100 million.
-She said the new league would have a closer relationship with Major League Soccer, the top men's professional league in the United States, to cut costs on staff and facilities, and for marketing.
+WPS commissioner Tonya Antonucci said that unlike WUSA, which had higher expectations and employed a top-down model, WPS would take "a local, grass roots approach", and "a slow and steady growth type of approach", citing WUSA's losses of close to $100M.
+She said the new league would have a closer relationship with Major League Soccer, the top men's professional league in the U.S., to cut costs on staff and facilities, and for marketing.

-The team budgets for the inaugural season was $2.5 million.
+The team budgets for the inaugural season was $2.5M.

 WPS Players Union

 WPS players were represented by the Women's Professional Soccer Players Union (WPSPU), an independent, democratic labor organization run by and for the players.
 The WPSPU was certified and recognized by the league on September 8, 2010, in Washington, DC.
 Jennifer Hitchon served as Executive Director and Robert H. Stropp of Mooney, Green, Baker & Saindon, PC, was General Counsel.
-The players who made up the 2011–2012 WPSPU Executive Committee were: Eniola Aluko, Rachel Buehler, Allison Falk, Leslie Osborne, Christie Rampone, Becky Sauerbrunn, Cat Whitehill, and Kristine Lilly (member emeritus).
+The players who made up the 2011–2012 WPSPU Executive Committee were Eniola Aluko, Rachel Buehler, Allison Falk, Leslie Osborne, Christie Rampone, Becky Sauerbrunn, Cat Whitehill, and Kristine Lilly (member emeritus).
 These players were responsible for advising the Executive Director, setting union priorities, approving union bargaining positions and proposals, and responding to WPS counter-proposals, among other activities.

 Media coverage

-Fox Soccer Channel and Fox Sports en Español with Samuel Jacobo and Jorge Caamaño aired weekly Sunday night matches and the WPS All-Star Game.
+Fox Soccer Channel and Fox Sports en Español with Samuel Jacobo and Jorge Caamaño aired weekly Sunday night matches (20 regular-season games) and the WPS All-Star Game.
 Fox Sports Net aired the semifinal and league championship contests.
 The national television contract was in effect through the 2011 season with an option for 2012.
 Some local networks aired games.